 - Next, have sales reps make unboxing videos of gifts for a more personalized follow-up.
 Recognition of the gift in the video thumbnail will drive views!

-- Track each view and deliver a personalized asset to those that view the video and accept the gift.
+- Track each view and deliver a personalized asset to those who view the video and accept the gift.

 7. Target Key Accounts with Digital Ads